VojtechMyslivec/letsencrypt-zimbra/README.md

 `obtain-and-deploy-letsencrypt-cert.sh`.
 Also a verbose option `-v` is recommended to see information messages what the script is doing.

-When the script successfully deploy a staging cert, run the script again with `-f` to force renew the cert with Let's Encrypt trusted CA.
+When the script successfully deployed a staging cert, run the script again with `-f` to force renew the cert with Let's Encrypt trusted CA.